Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Two-body demonstrations

-The left panels again show the {\BCT} pattern of the DC state eigenenergies, while the bound state (not visible in Fig.~\ref{fig:Swave_BE_10_LAM2_200_error_2dim}) is separated from the DC states.
+The left panels again show the \BCT pattern of the DC state eigenenergies, while the bound state (not visible in Fig.~\ref{fig:Swave_BE_10_LAM2_200_error_2dim}) is separated from the DC states.
 This feature is similar to the eigenenergy distributions in the complex scaling calculations~\cite{Myo:2014ypa}, but the number of eigenvalues here is much smaller than that in a typical complex scaling calculation.
 Moreover, in the complex scaling method, the angle between the rotated {\BCT}s and the real axis is a control parameter, the maximum of which could be limited due to numeric difficulties.
-In the CEE, the moved {\BCT}s, which emerge from spectrum compression, could be affected by the $\Im E_\alpha^{tr}$: the smaller the $\Im E_\alpha^{tr}$ gets, the further away the {\BCT}s are pushed from the real axis.
+In the CEE, the moved {\BCT}s, which emerge from spectrum compression, could be affected by the $\Im E_\alpha^\mathrm{tr}$: the smaller the $\Im E_\alpha^\mathrm{tr}$ gets, the further away the {\BCT}s are pushed from the real axis.
 Such behavior is reflected in the left panels.

-This could be understood intuitively: reducing $\Im E_\alpha^{tr}$ decreases the emulation errors below the real axis, and thus effectively, the failure region, where the discretized {\BCT}s are located, is pushed further away from the real axis.
-Note the physical states, such as the bound state in the left panels, have less sensitivity.
-Therefore, this difference could be exploited to separate the physical states from the DC states, in addition to relying on the distribution pattern of the eigenenergies or poles.
-These two ways of separating states all trace back to the fact that the two types of states or poles represent the smooth and peak components separately in the $-\Im \resolventamp$ along the real axis.
-The physical states are independent of the {\BCT} choice because $-\Im\resolventamp$ on the real axis and its decomposition into smooth and peak components are also independent.
-In contrast, the DC states can be redistributed when we redefine the {\BCT}, as long as the physical and DC states are well separated.
+This could be understood intuitively: reducing $\Im E_\alpha^\mathrm{tr}$ decreases the emulation errors below the real axis, and thus effectively, the failure region, where the discretized {\BCT}s are located, is pushed further away from the real axis.
+Note the physical states, such as the bound state in the left panels, have less sensitivity numerically---supposedly no sensitivity at all in exact calculations.

+In fact, such sensitivity difference could be exploited to separate the physical states from the DC states, in addition to relying on the distribution pattern of the eigenenergies or poles.
+Both ways of separating states all trace back to the fact that the discretized \BCT poles represent the {\BCT}s of the exact $\resolventamp$ and thus can be ``redefined'' without changing the function behavior above both old and new {\BCT}s.
+This is also why one can use $-\Im \resolventamp$'s behavior on the real axis, specifically its decomposition into the smooth and peak components, to ``measure'' resonance properties (absent here but present in the $p$-wave case).
 This point is further elaborated in Sec.~\ref{sec:three-body}.